MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/index.md

 ## Using Storyboard References

-A Storyboard Reference allows you to take a large, complex Storyboard design and break it into smaller Storyboards that get referenced from the original, thus removing removing complexity and making the resulting individual Storyboards easier to design and maintain.
+A Storyboard Reference allows you to take a large, complex Storyboard design and break it into smaller Storyboards that get referenced from the original, thus removing complexity and making the resulting individual Storyboards easier to design and maintain.

 Additionally, a Storyboard Reference can provide an _anchor_ to another scene within the same Storyboard or a specific scene on a different one.